 WKU has affiliation agreements with a variety of study abroad program providers which offer a plethora of short-term, semester, and academic year programs in numerous countries around the world.
 Students who are unable to find a program that meets their academic needs through faculty-led, exchange programs, or WKU partner programs can certainly find good options through affiliate providers.

 Financing Study Abroad

 Scholarships and financial aid are available for most study abroad programs.
-Even the most expensive program can be affordable when students use all of the resources available to them.
 Students who are eligible for financial aid and/or are receiving scholarships can typically use those awards towards the cost of a study abroad program.
 The Office of Study Abroad and Global Learning, the Student Financial Assistance Office, and the Office of Scholar Development can help students plan financially for this important investment in their college education.

 WKU has created several significant study abroad scholarships to support WKU students who pursue international opportunities.
 These scholarships include the World Topper Scholarship and the Diversity Abroad Grant (DAG).
 While the World Topper Scholarship is intended to support any WKU student planning to study abroad, the DAG is intended to provide significant financial support for diverse students.
 For more information about these and other scholarship opportunities available through WKU and external organizations, visit the SAGL webpage (www.wku.edu/studyabroad).